clayburn/gradle-8.7-exploration/README.md

 # Requirements

+These samples expect:
-These samples expect Gradle 8.6 to be installed on your system and found in the system PATH as `gradle-8.6`
+- Gradle 8.6 to be installed on your system and found in the system PATH as `gradle-8.6`
+- Gralde 8.7 to be installed on your system and found in the system PATH as `gradle`

 # Git Submodules